Safeguarding and Wellbeing

 The Deputy Designated Lead for child protection is Mrs T. Andrews.

-The Governor with responsibility for child protection is Mrs A Smith.
+The Governor with responsibility for safeguarding is Mrs J Harper.

 GET URGENT ADVICE